landlockedboat/latex-template/README.md

 This repo is intended for building latex projects from the ground up using the files as a base.

 Just `git clone` this repo and do your modifications.
-Note that if you want to VC your project you should 'rm -rf .git' before `git init`.
+Note that if you want to VC your project you should `rm -rf .git` before `git init`.